ajmalsiddiqui/ajmals-website/content/blog/getting-started-with-backend-development.md

 Some of the things taken care of by backend developers include:

-* Writing server-side code
-* Writing code to interact with a database (yes, I know, this falls under "writing server-side code")
+* Writing server-side code - business logic, authentication/authorization, interacting with a database, etc
 * Coming up with system architectures, being clever about how the system does really well for the use-case at hand
 * Ensuring that the server-side code is secure and free of vulnerabilities (in collaboration with security teams)
 * Ensuring that the server-side code is optimised enough to handle large volumes of traffic